RisingToTheSky/Weather-App/README.md

-# Template
+# Weather App

-This is my template repository for future projects with JavaScript.
+This is my Weather App created using the Visual Crossing API.